MicrosoftDocs/connected-spaces/articles/setup.md

 6. On the **Gateways** page, do one of the following:

-    - If you haven't already intalled a gateway, and you want to order an Azure Stack Edge gateway, select **Order gateways on Azure Portal**.
+    - If you haven't already installed a gateway, and you want to order an Azure Stack Edge gateway, select **Order gateways on Azure Portal**.
 Return to this page after ordering and/or installing the gateway.
 A gateway must be installed to use Connected Spaces.
     - If you have already installed a gateway, or if you haven't already installed a gateway but you plan to install the gateway later, select **Next** to continue with the Connected Spaces setup.

         ![Screenshot of Gateways page.](media/setup-gateways.jpg "Screenshot of Gateways page")